Democrats to invest six figures in turning out voters living outside the U.S.

 But Democrats point to heightened interest in Vice President Kamala Harris' candidacy, and say their effort is to leave no stone unturned.

-"This election will be won on the margins, and every single vote counts," said DNC Executive Director Sam Cornale.
+"This election will be won on the margins, and every single vote counts," said DNC Deputy Executive Director Roger Lau.
 "Democrats are leaving nothing to chance, investing heavily with our abroad party to ensure every single U.S. citizen has a voice in this election."

 Martha McDevitt-Pugh, the chair of Democrats Abroad, said that since Mr. Biden withdrew his candidacy on July 21, there's been a 100% increase in Americans abroad registering to vote and requesting their ballot through their votefrombroad.org website.